okaycodes/trial-repo/README.md

 my local machine but not before working on my ssh keys.

 ### Process
-- create repository in github
+- create new repository in github
 - create a readme file and other files and commit those changes
-- make a pull request: brings it to local computer?
+- clone the file using the git clone command followed by the ssh to  bring repo to local computer.

+- for all other trial instructions see trial-repo2